 It’s not the super comet, but it’s the one thing that gives me anxiety.
-And not just me — most people I know feel the same way.
+And not just me — most people I know feel the same.
 Maybe traditional schools conditioned our minds how bad failure was.

 I’ve met people who are depressed because of failures.
 I’ve read stories of those who got suicidal due to their failures.
 Yes.
 It feels shit.

-But despite the emotional pain, there are some things I’ve realized from my mini failures:
+But despite the emotional pain, there are invaluable lessons I’ve learned from my mini failures: